 - Ferry From Athens to Crete: There are daily year-round multi departures to Heraklion and Chania.

-Complete the under bellow fields and click on SHOW to find timetables and to compare the prices of all operators that run to the Greek Islands!
+Complete the below fields and click on SHOW to find timetables and to compare the prices of all operators for the ferries to Greek islands!

 If you are starting your trip from Athens to the Greek islands, do not hesitate to find out how to get to the departure port!